 We recommend you always get quotes from at least three tradesmen on each aspect of your project so you can choose the best-priced professional.

 Some homeowners choose to pay for their flat renovations using their savings, but this is not an option for everybody.
 Tradesmen often require deposits and payment on the completion of their work, which means you need the funds to pay them upfront.

 If you are looking for a way to spread the cost of your flat renovations, a personal loan would give you the money to pay for all materials and labour then spread the cost over a number of months or even years.

-Find the cheapest ‘bad credit’ loans with 786 Loans
+Find the ‘bad credit’ loans with 786 Loans

-If you’re looking to renovate your flat and you have a low credit score, compare personal loans with 786 Loans.
+If you’re looking to renovate your flat and you have a not so good credit score, compare personal loans with 786 Loans.
 We offer a comprehensive loan brokering service that helps you find a loan that suits you.